 Analyses presented at this year's MORSS in WG 16 should cover some, but preferably multiple aspects, of operations research analysis to include operational effectiveness, cost, risk, capability, and/or metrics useful for senior level decision making and policy guidance and of interest to the wider mobility and distribution community.
 Preference will be given to those abstracts that not only discuss the analytic approach and findings, but provide a live demonstration of the supporting models.
 Additionally, preference will be given to those abstracts that provide outcomes as uncertainty distributions, or as a minimum, confidence bands.
+Presentations that address this year's Symposium theme of "supporting a balanced modern and ready nation" will be given preference.
 Lastly, analysis that demonstrates a flexible framework that supports interactive sensitivity analysis is highly desired; as well as analysis that provides a more holistic evaluation across a portfolio of distribution capabilities.
 For example, are there second- and third-order effects of the phenomena and, from a system-of-systems view, what is the impact?